debops/debops/docs/ansible/roles/minidlna/getting-started.rst

 Default configuration
 ---------------------

-The role does not specify any DLNA media directories by default.
-You will need to configure them using the provided variable :envvar:`minidlna__media_dirs`.
+The service will be configured to serve media files from the :file:`/var/lib/minidlna` directory.
+You might want to include additional media directories in the configuration, see :ref:`minidlna__ref_configuration` variable documentation for details and examples.

 Example inventory
 -----------------